win-acme/win-acme/README.md

 The client will write out an answer file that needs to be visible to the ACME server to verify domain ownership.

-Certs .pfx files are written to disk currently as well as optionally imported into the windows cert store.
+Certificate .pfx files are written to disk currently as well as imported into the windows certificate store.

-The client can also create a https binding in IIS for you.
+The client can also create or update an https binding in IIS for you.

+Automatic renewals should be fully working.
+It will create a task in Windows Task Schedule that will run each night and update the certs automatically every 60 days.
+For renewals your web site must still be setup to pass authorization via the answer file.

 There's no support for AWS or Azure sites yet.
 Pull requests for them are welcome.

-Automatic renewals are not working yet, so you'll need to renew your certs before their 90 day expiration.
+For more complicated scenarios try the [powershell windows client](https://github.com/ebekker/letsencrypt-win/wiki/Example-Usage).

 # Example Output